 - When is the Museum open?

-The Museum is open from 9am-5pm daily CST.
+The Museum is open 7 days a week from 9am-5pm CDT/CST.
 We are closed on Thanksgiving Day, Christmas Eve, and Christmas Day.
-Please note that the galleries close promptly at 5:00pm and we recommend at least two hours to experience the full museum tour.
+Please note that the galleries close promptly at 5:00pm and we begin alerting visitors 15 minutes prior to close.
+The Museum is self-guided, but we recommend at least two hours to experience the full museum tour.

 - Where should I park?

 There are several paid lots located around the Museum.
-The Music City Center and the Hilton Hotel are both across the street from the Museum and offer paid parking.
+The Music City Center (6th Avenue S. and Demonbreun) and the Hilton Hotel are both across the street from the Museum and offer paid parking.
 Visit ParkItDowntown.com for additional options.

 - I’m staying at a downtown hotel, but don’t have my car.
 How do I get to the Museum?